Identity and access management

 Add new administrators

 During the account onboarding process, an initial administrator is created.
-The administrator can then invite other administrators to join Citrix Cloud.
+As the initial administrator, you can then invite other administrators to join Citrix Cloud.
 These new administrators can use their existing Citrix account credentials or set up a new account if needed.
 You can also fine-tune the access permissions of the administrators you invite.
-This allows you to define access that’s aligned with the administrator’s role in your organization.
+Setting these access permissions allows you to define access that’s aligned with the administrator’s role in your organization.

-To invite other administrators and fine-tune their access to Citrix Cloud, see Add administrators to a Citrix Cloud account.
+To invite other administrators and define their access to Citrix Cloud, see Manage Citrix Cloud administrators.

 Reset your password